If schools ignore sensitive topics, they might as well be banning them altogether.

-Female infantilization; the Bling Ring; and delicious, delicious water—here's what you might have missed this week in news related to student engagement, school climate, and the world that affects them.
+Compassion, homework, and a bullet tax—here's what you might have missed this week in news and thoughts related to student engagement, school climate, and the world that affects them.